adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ![Query statistics for the sample application under test][queries2]

 > [!NOTE]
-> This image shows trace image for the slowest instance of the `GetProductsInSubCategoryAsync` operation performed by the load test.
+> This image shows trace information for the slowest instance of the `GetProductsInSubCategoryAsync` operation in the load test.
 In a production environment, it's useful to examine traces of the slowest instances, to see if there is a pattern that suggests a problem.
 If you just look at average or fast-running operations, you may be looking at the "happy path" and missing problems that could get dramatically worse under load.

-The next image shows the actual SQL statements that were issues.
-It's clear that the query that fetches price information is run for each individual product in the product subcategory.
+The next image shows the actual SQL statements that were issued.
+The query that fetches price information is run for each individual product in the product subcategory.
 Using a join would considerably reduce the number of database calls.

 ![Query details for the sample application under test][queries3]